 Bake the casserole until bubbling, 15 to 20 minutes.
 Crush the reserved tortillas.
 Sprinkle the crushed tortillas and remaining cheese over the casserole and return to the oven until cheese the is melted, about 10 more minutes.
 Let cool for 5 minutes before serving.

-To prepare the casserole advance, assemble it completely, reserving the crushed tortillas and cheese for the topping.
+Make-Ahead Casserole: To prepare the casserole in advance, assemble it completely, reserving the crushed tortillas and cheese for the topping.
 Cover and refrigerate up to 24 hours.
 Bring to room temperature before cooking or add an additional 10 to 15 minutes to baking time.